julian3493/Ruby_TicTacToe/README.md

 ### Setup

+- Open your terminal and go to the directory where you want to clone the repo.

-- Clone the repository to your computer.
-Use `git clone (add the clone path)`, then open the terminal from within the bin folder.
-OR
+- Clone the repository to your local machine.
+Type "git clone https://github.com/julian3493/Ruby_TicTacToe.git"

-- You download the zip file containing the repository files, then open the terminal from within the bin folder.
-- In the terminal, type `main` and press enter, the game will then initialize.
+- Go to the directory.
+Type "cd Ruby_TicTacToe"

+- Go to the execution file directory.
+Type "cd bin"

+- Run the file.
+Type "ruby main"

 ## Game Instructions